wiinc355/creatorsverse_project/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] List anything else that you added to improve the site's functionality!
+   - Added a Cancel button to allow users to return to the previous page without saving changes.

 ## Video Walkthrough